 We’ve been getting hints that magic is soul-based, or at least an attribute of the soul ever since CoS.
 Indeed, ever since PS/SS.
 Harry presumably wasn’t born a Parselmouth after all.
 Neither was Ginny.
 And yet she was directing a basilisk through the school when she was under Tom’s control, and even though Harry clearly wasn’t possessed, he was still able to chat up a boa constrictor in the zoo.
 What do Harry and Ginny have in common here?

 We got one major hint with Nearly Headless Nick’s little talk at the end of OotP where he assures Harry that only witches and wizards are capable of manifesting as ghosts.
 The other shoe drops in HBP when Snape officially identifies a ghost as the imprint of a departed soul.
 Clearly there is something about the souls of wizards which distinguishes them from the souls of Muggles.
-And, given that they are basically all one species, the only thing that is a viable candidate for that difference is the ability to channel magic.
+And, given that they are basically both one species, the only thing that is a viable candidate for that difference is the ability to channel magic.

 Ergo: it is a tenable hypothesis to conclude that magic is connected to a wizard’s soul, and that his wand is, in a very practical manner, his “soul mate”.